thuvu17/Slackify/doc/ProgressAndGoals.md

   - Use machine learning to provide better recommendations (optional)
     - https://youtube.com/shorts/OT_zQpgB7YE?si=oXxe213jzFTBQ7eo

-2. detail what the requirement is that each goals will meet
-3. how you expect to meet it.
+### Detail what the requirement is that each goals will meet & how we expect to meet it
+- Update rebuild.sh and deploy.sh and pull in PythonAnywhere to make the server auto-deployed
+- Create React frontend based on the UI design we did last semester, [here](doc/design/UI-design-doc.md)
+- Connect frontend to the server
+- Developer-only endpoints:
+  - Endpoints to retrieve all playlists, all songs, and all users
+  - Endpoints to delete all songs, all users, and all playlists
+- Dropdown list from backend:
+- Get API, create a function to manipulate your DOM, pass the data to this function so that it renders the content inside the select tag